Spring Perennial Plant Symposium: 4 lectures, networking, lunch, and CEUs on Fri. 3/6! Learn More

 Am I eligible to enter the show?

 The Competitions of the New England Fall Flower Show are open to all interested individuals and garden clubs.
-Any amateur gardener who does not grow or sell plants for the major part of his or her livelihood may exhibit.

 How can I identify and label my plants?